dublado/csabapalfi.github.io/_posts/2014-04-24-craftconf-day-2.md

 **Maintenance** is about **keep running and changing** your application.
 This is where monitoring comes in (although you probably also watch metrics as you deploy).
 The key bit here is to **allow updating and changes** with resiliency and without failure.
 Orchestration also belongs here (e.g. autoscaling, adding nodes to a cluster, etc)

 The goal of **DevOps** -from the technology perspective- is to make this **lifecycle more efficient**. **Tools** help with reducing errors, making things faster, increased repeatabilty and codifying knowledge.
-But there are loads of them and their purpose is often ambigious.
+But there are loads of them and their purpose is often ambiguous.
 The above lifecycle model helps a bit in putting these tools in the right place in your head.

 Hashicorp offers **free, open-source** devops **tools**: